angular-ui/bootstrap/src/tooltip/docs/readme.md

 - `setTriggers(obj)`: Extends the default trigger mappings mentioned above with mappings of your own.
 E.g. `{ 'openTrigger': 'closeTrigger' }`.
 - `options(obj)`: Provide a set of defaults for certain tooltip and popover attributes.
-Currently supports 'placement', 'animation', 'popupDelay', and `appendToBody`.
+Currently supports 'placement', 'placementClassPrefix', 'animation', 'popupDelay', and `appendToBody`.
 Here are the defaults:

   <pre>
   placement: 'top',
+  placementClassPrefix: '',
   animation: true,
   popupDelay: 0,
   popupCloseDelay: 500,